 The total population within a specified radius around each facility/location of interest is the sum of the population for every census block within that radius, based on each block’s population provided by the 2020 Decennial Census.
 A census block is the smallest geographic area that the U.S. Census Bureau uses to collect and tabulate census data.
 For the demographic analysis, statistics on total population, race, ethnicity, age, low income (relative to the poverty level), low educational attainment (adults without a high school diploma), limited English speaking, and disabilities are obtained from the Census’ American Community Survey (ACS) 5-year averages for 2018-2022.
 These demographic data are provided at the block group level, except for the disabilities data, which are provided at the tract level.

 For the 2020 Census, there were approximately 240,000 block groups and 85,000 census tracts in the U.S. and Puerto Rico.
 A census tract typically contains about three block groups and is designed to average 4,000 people.
 A census block group contains about 30 populated census blocks on average, with about 1,400 people in the block group.
+There are approximately 8.2 million census blocks in the 2020 Census and approximately 5.8 million of these are populated, with a block population of 58 people on average for these populated blocks (or 41 people on average for all census blocks including those with zero population).
 Note: These statistics are merely averages, which can vary widely.

 Table 2 summarizes the census data used by the Proximity Tool, showing the source of each dataset and the level of geographic resolution.
 The statistics for race/ethnicity categories, age groups, poverty status, educational attainment, limited English speaking, and disabilities are consistent with the demographic statistics used in EPA’s EJScreen tool for Environmental Justice screening analyses.
 The Proximity Tool’s demographic statistics are derived from the ACS, which is the source of data for EJScreen’s statistics.